-- 9.27.
-The Council has established and will promote the following policy relating to the placement of research publications and outputs in Open Access Repositories.
-(It is accepted that there will be recognised instances in which the following might not be feasible in this instance the Scholar should contact their Employment Mentor and Academic Supervisor for advice): - 9.27.1.
-All Scholars must lodge their publications and other research outputs, resulting in whole or in part from Council-funded research, in an Open Access Repository and should make such publications publicly discoverable, openly accessible and re-usable as soon as is possible. - 9.27.2.
-All peer-reviewed journal articles and conference publications should be deposited as soon as possible, ideally at the time of acceptance by the journal/conference and no later than the date of formal publication. - 9.27.3.
-Other research outputs such as monographs, books, book chapters, research theses and reports should be deposited where possible. - 9.27.4.
+- 13.1.2.
+All peer-reviewed journal articles and conference publications should be deposited as soon as possible, ideally at the time of acceptance by the journal/conference and no later than the date of formal publication. - 13.1.3.
+Other research outputs such as monographs, books, book chapters, research theses and reports should be deposited where possible. - 13.1.4.
 The repository should ideally be a local institutional repository to which the appropriate rights must be granted to replicate to other repositories.
-However, suitable repositories are those, both local and other, that provide free public access to, and make provision for long-term preservation of, published research findings. - 9.27.5.
+However, suitable repositories are those, both local and other, that provide free public access to, and make provision for long-term preservation of, published research findings. - 13.1.5.
 Repositories should release the metadata immediately upon deposit.
-Open Access to the full text paper should be made immediately upon deposit or once access restrictions, as required by certain publishers, have expired. - 9.27.6.
+Open Access to the full text paper should be made immediately upon deposit or once access restrictions, as required by certain publishers, have expired. - 13.1.6.
 Scholars should agree terms of deposit with publishers.
 Clarity should be sought on copyright, licensing and embargo policies and agreed policies with publishers must be respected.
 Access restrictions to full text articles may be applied as required by certain publishers.
 However, these restrictions should not normally exceed six months after publication for scientific, technical and health science research publications and twelve months for arts, humanities and social sciences research outputs.
 The Council recognises that this may not be a feasible option in all cases, and in such a case, an expected embargo of up to 24 months may be facilitated in the arts, humanities and social sciences, but this will be subject to on-going review.